jagrem/assistant-simple/README.md

 The personal assistant web frontend was forked from an existing [Watson Assignment sample](https://github.com/watson-developer-cloud/assistant-simple)

+The training data is stored in a [JSON file](training/labs.json) that can be exported from and imported into the Watson-Assistant

 ## Running locally

 1. Install the dependencies